Free Job Application Tracker Templates for Google Sheets

 Here’s the truth: Google Sheets works—until it doesn’t.
 As good as Google Sheets may be, it was never built for job seekers.

 Once enough columns are piled up, your application tracking sheet can easily become disorganized.
-Long columns of data, poor mobile usability, and limited visualizations can make your job hunt more life-draining.
+Long columns of data, poor mobile usability, and limited visualizations will make your job hunt more life-draining.
+Sheets is not like your personal VA and requires manual updates.

 The Best Way to Track Your Job Search